dfrankmv/pegablog/_posts/2021-11-15-about-delete-item-action.md

 We can use this action inside a row in a _Table_ or a section in a _Repeating Dynamic Layout_.

-In the following image we have added the Delete item action in the 🗑 icon.
+In the following gif we have a Table and we've added the _Delete item action_ in the 🗑 icon.

 ![image](https://raw.githubusercontent.com/dfrankmv/pegablog/gh-pages/img/SMYeIXpBrj.gif)

-In the following image we have added the _Delete item action_ in the "Remove" button.
+In the following image we have a _Repeating Dynamic Layout_ and we've added the _Delete item action_ in the "Remove" button.

 ![image](https://raw.githubusercontent.com/dfrankmv/pegablog/gh-pages/img/qCSBer1VzN.gif)